sujjasf/mycodingbasics/DONTREADME.md

 tomorrow is bartamaof sonim and sunab

 It's been a busy month ain't got time for github but when i get home i will commit for sure

+now i am home and i told didi that i willlllllllll study from now on now no ghuming studying pani garne>😁